 And it doesn’t stop with the catalog.
 You can further this good relationship by sending messages to remind customers when routine maintenance is needed or that it is time to reorder replacement parts to keep their machines running with no unnecessary downtime.

-If your products require replacement parts and an online robust catalog could help your bottom line, please share a few details below and we will be in touch.
+If your products require replacement parts and a robust online catalog could help your bottom line, please share a few details and we will be in touch.